tamberg/zeigli/README.md

-# Hylosedipe - Hyperlocal Search and Discovery for Physical Environments
+# Hyperlocal Search and Discovery for Physical Environments
 A simple search and discovery mechanism, based on time series of visually detected QR-Codes.
 ## Getting started
 * Try it live at ...